Ely, Cambridgeshire: Notable buildings

-There are twenty three Grade I, six Grade II* and one hundred and fifty three Grade II listed buildings in the city of Ely.
+There are 23 Grade I, six Grade II* and 153 Grade II listed buildings in the city of Ely.

 Cherry Hill, to the south of Cathedral Park, is the remains of the Norman period, motte and bailey, Ely Castle.
 The earliest written record of this 40 ft by 250 ft castle is in the time of Henry I.

-Two twelfth century hospitals, St Mary Magdalene founded 1172 and St John the Baptist founded c.
+Two 12th century hospitals, St Mary Magdalene founded 1172 and St John the Baptist founded c.
 1200, were on the site of what is now a four-building farmstead in West End.
 Building dates are not known but the extant remains indicate c.
 1175–85.
 Bishop Northwold merged the two hospitals in 1240.
 The farmstead Grade I listed building status was graded on 23 September 1950 between four properties: St John's farmhouse, a barn to the southwest (formerly chapel of St John), a barn to the north (formerly chapel of St Mary) and a dovecote.
-Above the north doorway of the southwestern barn of St John's farmhouse is a carved Barnack stone which is built into the thirteenth century wall.
+Above the north doorway of the southwestern barn of St John's farmhouse is a carved Barnack stone which is built into the 13th century wall.
 The stone is thought to have been robbed from the Anglo-Saxon monastery of St Etheldreda.
-This heavily weathered eighth-century stone shows a man blowing a horn whilst riding on an ox.
+This heavily weathered 8th century stone shows a man blowing a horn whilst riding on an ox.

 John Alcock, Bishop of Ely and founder of Jesus College, Cambridge, constructed the Bishop's Palace during his bishopric, between 1486 and 1500; of the original fabric, only the east tower and the lower part of the west tower remain.
 A "startlingly huge" London Plane tree, planted in 1680, still grows in the garden and is "said to be one of the largest in England".
 Benjamin Lany, Bishop of Ely from 1667 until 1675, demolished much of Alcock's work and thus became responsible for most of the present-day building.
 This Grade I listed building is southwest of and close to the west end of the cathedral, opposite the original village green, now named Palace Green.